MrMatrix1325/Train-simulation/README.md

 ## Brief

-This is a little project that I have to do during my study.<br\>
+This is a little project that I have to do during my study.\
-I develop a little simulator of a train station with two tracks.<br\>
+I develop a little simulator of a train station with two tracks.\
 I use multhitread to develop my app.<br\>

 ## How to launch the project